Folsom Middle Level Team

 There's Time to Remember...

 Ray W. Allen joined the Folsom staff, students and their families to celebrate graduation from the Folsom School this past Tuesday evening at the Folsom School.
 His speech highlighted the importance of making healthy choices, doing the best with what you have and seizing opportunities as they are presented.
 He used his own life experiences, such as a felictous trip to Michigan that led him to India and he used references to exemplary lives.
 For example, he shared stores about a paraplegic friend that is fully employed and a father of three.
 Perhaps the most important gift he shared was animating the persons behind many of the named awards.
+These comments connected the recent graduates to their predecessors and to their community in ways that no one anticipated.

 Macie Bessette received The Gertrude Santor Award and Keegan O'Hara received the Rolland Gifford award.
 Silva Warren was awarded the Sarah Boardman Award whereas Ian Sasso-Spaulding was given the Diana Rabourne award.
 Isabella Fearn received the Kaye Carter Award and the School Board selected Whitney Maxham as the 2011 recepient of the Ronald B. Memorial Scholarship.